workin4alivin2/workin4alivin2/README.md

 - 👋 Hi, I’m @workin4alivin2
 - 👀 I’m interested in ...getting my web back up
-- 🌱 I’m currently learning ...a whole of stuff
+- 🌱 I’m currently learning ...a whole lot of stuff
 - 💞️ I’m looking to collaborate on ...Workin4alivin2
 - 📫 How to reach me ...workin4alivin2@msn.com